WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 Step 2: Configure Order Form Payment Settings

-Start by configuring the payment gateway so that payments process through your website.
+To do this, you’ll start by configuring the payment gateway so that payments process through your website.

-WPForms integrates with both PayPal and Stripe, both of which are secure and popular ways to accept payments.
 In addition, you can configure your order form to give customers a choice when it comes to payment method.